Elastohydrodynamics of 3D chemically active filaments: Introduction

 Elastic filaments demonstrate a wide range of interesting and exciting behaviours, depending on the strength of applied forces relative to the stiffness of the material.
 As summarised in the review of \cite{duRoure2019dynamics}, as the strength of external forcing or the flexibility of passive fibres in a flow increases, the dynamics progress from behaving as rigid rods, to undergoing buckling instabilities, folding through hook shapes, and contorting out-of-plane, depending on the prescribed flow and surrounding environment.

 Active fibres have also been found to undergo similar dynamic transitions depending on the strength of activity relative to the fibre stiffness, with a particular focus on clamped filaments as models of ciliary beating or actin filaments.
 Bead-spring models of a chain of elastically linked beads, such as with stresslets distributed along its axis \citep{laskar2013hydrodynamic} or when forced at one end \citep{laskar2017filament}, demonstrated whirling, corkscrewing and planar beating dynamics; similar linear, helical and planar modes were found when attached to a passive cargo \citep{manna2017colloidal}.
-This bead-spring approach has recently been extended to finer resolution to investigate active poroelastic filaments under follower forces \citep{altunkeyik2025dynamics}, which showed rich transitions between dynamic behaviours, including for chemically active poroelastic filaments, which exhibited regimes of periodic and diffusive-like motion.
+This bead-spring approach has recently been extended to finer resolution to investigate active poroelastic filaments under `follower' forces that act tangentially to the centreline at the free end of the filament \citep{altunkeyik2025dynamics}, which showed rich transitions between dynamic behaviours, including for chemically active poroelastic filaments, and exhibited regimes of periodic and diffusive-like motion.